reconify-com/reconify/README.md

 #### Optional Config Parameters
 There are additional optional parameters that can be passed in to the handler.

-+ debug: (default false) Enable console logging
++ debug: (default false) Enable/Disable console logging
-+ trackImages: (default true) Turn off tracking of createImage
++ trackImages: (default true) Turn on/off tracking of createImage

 For example: